jeff-dillon/code_you_data_analysis_path/README.md

 Louisville, Code Kentucky, and emPOWER UP.
 All our programs are driven by one
 purpose: to build a safe and inclusive learning community where anyone can have access to the resources needed to develop a rewarding career in the world of technology.
 All at no cost to you!
+Visit our website for eligibility information.

 The structure and content in this course is based heavily on [The Odin Project](https://www.theodinproject.com/) Foundations course.
 Some of